Connecting thoughts

 Articles written by SINAPTIA about software development in general and Ruby on Rails and React in particular.

-Welcome to the first edition of “This week in #devs”, a series of posts where we share articles, thoughts, and conversations that happen in our #devs channel on Slack.
+Welcome to the fifth issue of “This week in #devs”, a series of posts where we share articles, thoughts, and conversations that happen in our #devs channel on Slack.

 Debugging a memory-leaking action